China's pollution problem

 People walk through a square during a smoggy day in Jilin, Jilin province, October 21, 2013.
 REUTERS/Stringer

-People walk on a bridge during a smoggy day in Jilin, Jilin province, October 21, 2013.
+The 75-story high landmark skyscraper of Shenyang is seen during a smoggy day in Liaoning province October 21, 2013.
 REUTERS/Stringer

-Buildings are seen from China Central Radio and Television Tower on a polluted day in Beijing, January 15, 2015.
-REUTERS/Kim Kyung-Hoon

-A man wears a face mask while walking on the Bund in front of the financial district of Pudong, during a hazy day in downtown Shanghai, January 25, 2015.
-REUTERS/Aly Song

-A traffic policeman signals to drivers during a smoggy day in Harbin, Heilongjiang province, October 21, 2013.
-REUTERS/China Daily
+The 75-story high landmark skyscraper of Shenyang is seen during a smoggy day in Liaoning province October 21, 2013.
+REUTERS/Stringer

-Smoke rises from chimneys and cooling towers of a refinery in Ningbo, Zhejiang province, August 19, 2014.
-REUTERS/China Daily

 People ride along a street on a smoggy day in Daqing, Heilongjiang province, October 21, 2013.
 REUTERS/Stringer

-General view of downtown Shanghai on a hazy night, January 25, 2015.
-REUTERS/Aly Song

-A woman walks along a street during a smoggy day in Changchun, Jilin province, October 22, 2013.
-REUTERS/China Daily
+A woman wearing a mask checks her mobile phone during a smoggy day on the square in front of Harbin's landmark San Sophia church, in Heilongjiang province October 21, 2013.

-Buildings are seen shrouded in heavy haze at Qingdao development zone, Shandong province, February 25, 2014.
 REUTERS/Stringer

-A woman walks past trees reflected on a lake in front of a construction site of a residential compound on a hazy day in Wuhan, Hubei province, March 6, 2015.
+A woman wearing a mask checks her mobile phone during a smoggy day on the square in front of Harbin's landmark San Sophia church, in Heilongjiang province October 21, 2013.
 REUTERS/Stringer

 A statue of China's late Chairman Mao Zedong is seen on a smoggy day in Shenyang, Liaoning province, October 21, 2013.
 REUTERS/Stringer